Integration of Cocycles and Lefschetz Number Formulae for Differential Operators: Introduction

-We sketch in a remark Section 3.5 why the map $\alpha \mapsto \int_X f_{\cale,\psi_{2n}}(\alpha)$ may be viewed as an "integral of $\psi^r_{2n}$ over $X$" in some sense.
-Upto this point, this paper completes our work in [\ref{Ram1}] and [\ref{Ram2}].
-We feel that our proof of the Engeli-Felder formula (in [\ref{Ram1}],[\ref{Ram2}] and this paper) is ``computationally lazy": our method indeed uses simpler analysis and less involved computations to prove this result.
-Moreover, our approach yields a new, more general result (Theorem \ref{th}) for free.\\
+We sketch in a remark Section~3.5 why the map $\alpha \mapsto \int_X f_{\cale,\psi_{2n}}(\alpha)$ may be viewed as an ``integral of $\psi^r_{2n}$ over $X$'' in some sense.
+Upto this point, this paper completes our work in \cite{Ram1} and \cite{Ram2} by combining the results therein with an extension of the trace density construction of~\cite{enfe} using a more delicate choice of Fedosov connection on ${\mathcal B}_{\cale}$.

-\textbf{1.5} We proceed to prove Conjecture 3.3 from [\ref{Sh1}] in greater generality.
-In [\ref{Sh1}], B. Shoikhet starts with a particular $2n+1$ cocycle $\Psi_{2n+1} \in \text{C}^{2n+1}_{\text{Lie}}(\fmat(\diff_n),\compl)$ called a lifting formula.
-He then attempts to construct a map of complexes
+\textbf{1.4.1.} Let us brief\/ly summarize our approach to Lefschetz number formulae for dif\/ferential operators in \cite{Ram1,Ram2} and the current paper.
+Our approach is to show that the two sides of Theorem \ref{th} coincide upto a constant fact $C(\psi_{2n})$ independent of $X$ and $\cale$ such that $C(\psi_{2n})=\frac{[\psi_{2n}]}{[\tau_{2n}]}C(\tau_{2n})$.
+Compared to the approach in \cite{enfe}, the analytic routine part of this step is minimal: beyond proving that $\alpha \mapsto \lim\limits_{t\rar \infty} \text{str}(\alpha_0\text{e}^{-t\Delta_{\cale}})$ vanishes on $0$-boundaries (which required only the most basic heat kernel estimates (see \cite{Ram1})), this step requires a few simple, natural arguments from \cite{Ram1, Ram2} and the current paper. $C(\tau_{2n})$ can then be determined by computing both sides of Theorem \ref{th} for the identity operator on ${({\mathbb P}^1)}^{\times n}$ (see \cite{Ram2}).
+In particular, the local, more general result of Theorem \ref{th} is an integral part of our approach and the Engeli--Felder formula follows as a direct corollary of this result.
+As far as this author can see, local results like Theorem \ref{th} do not appear in the approach in \cite{enfe}.

-For any global holomorphic differential operator $\mathcal D$ on $\cale$, he refers to the number $\int_X \Theta(E_{11}(\mathcal D))$ as its {\it holomorphic noncommutative residue} (whenever $X$ is compact).
-Since $\Psi_{2n+1}$ is not $GL(n)$-basic, this cannot be done as directly as in [\ref{Sh1}] unless $X$ is complex parallelizable and $\cale$ is trivial (as per our understanding).\\
+\textbf{1.5.} We proceed to prove Conjecture~3.3 from \cite{Sh1} in greater generality.
+In \cite{Sh1}, B.~Shoikhet starts with a particular $2n+1$ cocycle $\Psi_{2n+1} \in \text{C}^{2n+1}_{\text{Lie}}(\fmat(\diff_n),\compl)$ called a lifting formula.
+He then attempts to construct a map of complexes For any global holomorphic dif\/ferential operator $\mathcal D$ on $\cale$, he refers to the number $\int_X \Theta(E_{11}(\mathcal D))$ as its {\it holomorphic noncommutative residue} (whenever $X$ is compact).
+Since $\Psi_{2n+1}$ is not $GL(n)$-basic, this cannot be done as directly as in~\cite{Sh1} unless $X$ is complex parallelizable and $\cale$ is trivial (as per our understanding).